 Question: Was Fred tame?

 Answer: Peacocks can be aggressive birds of which is Fred is not.
-Fred is tame in the sense that he will allow only certain people to go near him.
-Fred is elusive for the most part.
+Fred was tame in the sense that he would allow only certain people to go near him.
+Fred was elusive for the most part.

 Question: Where did he sleep?